Which materials can a failure analysis be performed on?

 The key principles of this analysis are applicable to any branch of the manufacturing sector since the triggering factors can be divided into three specific classes:

-TESTS AND ANALYSIS ON PLASTICS
+FAILURE ANALYSIS ON PLASTICS

-Infrared spectroscopy analysis on plastics and rubber is performed in accordance with ASTM E1252 and UNI ISO 4650 respectively.
+Infrared spectroscopy analysis on plastics and rubber is performed in accordance with ASTM E1252 and ISO 4650 respectively.

 Using differential scanning calorimetry (DSC), our laboratory can determine the temperature and enthalpy of fusion and crystallization, glass transition temperature, decomposition temperature, crystallinity degree and phases (fillers, blends, copolymers).